DownshiftLabs/DownshiftLabs.github.io/_posts/2013-08-25-tuning-frontend-performance.md

 ---
 layout: post
-title: Talk on Tuning Frontend Performance for UX (and Profit)
+title: Talk on Tuning Frontend Performance for UX
 excerpt: I delivered a talk on improving the overall user happiness by speeding up the slowest part of any webapp - the frontend.
 subhead: The audience <b>loved</b> it